rycolab/website/content/authors/samuelk/_index.md

 user_groups:
 - Philosophy of Language and Computation Teaching Assistants (Spring 2025)
 ---
-Samuel is a MA student at ETH
+Samuel is a research assistant at Rycolab